 The Financial Transactions and Report Analysis Center of Canada (FINTRAC) defines a virtual currency as “a digital representation of value that can be used for payment, investment or retail activities, such as buying and selling goods and services.”

-Scope of the Travel Rule
+What is the scope of the Travel Rule in Canada?

 All financial entities (FEs), money services businesses (MSBs), foreign MSBs (FMSBs), which include entities "dealing in virtual currency" which are defined by the Proceeds of Crime (Money Laundering) and Terrorist Financing Regulations as: